Does the thought of work meetings fill you with dread?

 If you tend to listen and observe more than you speak in meetings, you can gain more insight and clarity about the issues discussed.

-You can then give more meaningful input when it’s your turn to share feedback
+You can then give more meaningful input when it’s your turn to share feedback.

-Therefore, instead of dwelling on the negatives, use your ability to attentively listen as an advantage.
+Therefore, instead of dwelling on the negatives, use your ability to listen attentively as an advantage.

 Tip #9: Use visuals